Synopsis/synopsis.github.io/_pages/crowdsource.md

 # Sign up

-Thanks for your interest in our crowdsourced labeling project to help make Synopsis more useful and accurate.
+Thanks for your interest!

-Were looking for a small starting cohort of diverse expert users.
-For example, are you a film maker, an editor, student, an ai researcher, media ethicist, developer, or just curious?
+Were looking for a small starting cohort of users to help label, identify taxonomy issues, and offer ideas for new data sets.

+Are you a film maker, an editor, student, ai researcher, media ethicist, developer, or just curious?

-Reach out!
+We want to work closely with folks interested in Synopsis and making the tools, models and data sets more useful to more people.

+Please note, our labeling data does represent international film from all eras, and all genres.
+There may be some nudity, violence, gore, or otherwise questionable material.

+Please note were looking on ways of not just making our models better, but the process of making our models better.
+Your input is invaluable.

 <form action="https://getsimpleform.com/messages?form_api_token=8aa99faa61f5f14b9493afe87f22cc29" method="post">
   <!-- the redirect_to is optional, the form will redirect to the referrer on submission -->